Table of Contents

 Why these tools are often confused for testing frameworks

 You see them in docs and CI pipelines right next to testing steps.
-The language is similar, so it’s easy to group them together.
-Teams use these tools to spin up a cluster, then run tests inside, so it feels like they’re part of the testing stack but they’re not.
+The language is similar, so it is easy to group them together.
+Teams use these tools to spin up a cluster, then run tests inside, so it feels like they are part of the testing stack.
+They are not.

 What they do not do